Dori Jones Yang, author

 At Princeton, she studied writing with John McPhee.
 In Seattle, her mentor is novelist and nature writer Brenda Peterson.
 She earned two certificates in fiction writing from University of Washington and is studying memoir writing with Brooke Warner and Linda Joy Myers.

 Dori speaks Mandarin Chinese and has dabbled in French, Cantonese, Japanese, Spanish, German, Italian, and Malay.
 She also seeks joy in playing music, including piano, violin, cello, and the Chinese zither, called the guzheng.
-She has traveled widely throughout the world, including many parts of China, Mongolia, and the Silk Road.
+She has traveled widely throughout the world, including Mongolia, Tibet, and the Silk Road.

 She loves speaking to libraries, classes, women's groups, and book clubs about her books.
 She is a member of the team of authors featured on Online Author Visits.
 To inquire about scheduling a class visit or skype meeting, please see Contact page.